Giorgi Dvali: Research and career

 Dvali is best known for the ADD model, which he proposed together with Nima Arkani-Hamed and Savas Dimopoulos in 1998.
 It is a scenario inspired by string theory to explain the relative weakness of gravity to other forces, in which the Standard Model fields are confined to a (3+1)-dimensional membrane but gravity can also propagate in additional transverse spatial dimensions that are compact but may be as large as one-tenth of a millimeter.
 In this framework quantum gravity, string theory, and black holes may be experimentally investigated at the Large Hadron Collider.

 Dvali's work also includes the large-distance modification of gravity and its application to the cosmological constant problem.
 With Gregory Gabadadze and Massimo Porrati he co-pioneered and advanced this direction by proposing a generally covariant model of infrared modification of gravity (the so-called DGP model), and studying many novel and subtle features of this class of models.

 Giorgi Dvali was invited to the 25th Solvay Conference in Brussels to participate in the discussion of "The Theory of the Quantum World".
 Dvali is actively engaged in teaching activities.
 During 1997–1998, he was a professor at ICTP.
-Currently, he is a professor of theoretical physics at New York University (Center for Cosmology and Particle Physics) and the Ludwig Maximilian University of Munich, as well as the director of the Max Planck Institute for Physics (Munich) and a scientist-collaborator at the CERN Center for Atomic Research in Geneva.
+Currently, he is a professor of theoretical physics at New York University (Center for Cosmology and Particle Physics) and LMU Munich, as well as the director of the Max Planck Institute for Physics (Munich) and a scientist-collaborator at the CERN Center for Atomic Research in Geneva.
 He is also a distinguished professor of the Free University of Tbilisi.